 Life insurance and dementia

 As we get older, it’s perfectly normal for our memory to be affected, which can impact our mood and behaviour around others.
-Understandably, many people want to know whether dementia affects their life insurance coverage.
+Understandably, many people want to know whether dementia affects their life insurance.
 In this guide we’ll explore whether you can take out life insurance with dementia, and the implications for any payout.

 Dementia leads to the loss or decline of the brain’s ability to function as before.
 A person with dementia may experience difficulties with the following: